Design Initiative

 Join CoLab.

 We're looking for students who are already active and eager to learn AI-native design methods to help serve our faculty partners.
-If that's you, reach out — we'd love to hear from you.
+If that's you, reach out.
+We'd love to hear from you.

 Write to design@dartmouth.edu